aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Minimum allowed age is 18.

+Users must confirm they are 18+ before entering birth year.

 Users enter Gregorian birth year only.

 Exact birth date is not collected.

 Age verification is not included in MVP.

+MVP age eligibility is approximate.

+A user is eligible if:

+`birth_year <= current_gregorian_year - 18`

+Because exact birth date is not collected, the system cannot verify whether the user has already had their 18th birthday in the current year.

 ### Age calculation